Bounding the entanglement of a state from its spectrum: Schmidt number from spectrum

 As the previous inequality is valid for any positive semidefinite $\Delta$, it implies the claimed result. \end{proof}

-For the specific case of detecting entanglement from separability, the bound $\lambda_{\min}(W_{1})\leq\Tr(W_{1})/2$ was known to hold for decomposable entanglement witnesses \cite{johnston_inverse_2018,rana_negative_2013}, those that can be expressed as $\text{EW}=P+Q^{T_{A}}$, with $P,Q\geq 0$ \cite{horodecki_bound_1999, terhal_detecting_2002}.
-Consequentially, given the separability threshold at $\alpha_{+}=2$, we proof the previous result to any possible entanglement witness and any possible SN \cite{song_spectral_2025}.
+For the specific case of detecting entanglement from separability, the bound $\lambda_{\min}(W_{1})\geq -\Tr(W_{1})/2$ was only known to hold for decomposable entanglement witnesses \cite{johnston_inverse_2018,rana_negative_2013}, those that can be expressed as $\text{EW}=P+Q^{T_{A}}$, with $P,Q\geq 0$ \cite{horodecki_bound_1999, terhal_detecting_2002}.
+Consequently, given the separability threshold at $\alpha_{+}=2$, we extend the previous result to non-decomposable entanglement witnesses \cite{song_spectral_2025}.
+Moreover, this approach is valid to bound the entanglement of $W_{\chi}$ witnesses for arbitrary $\chi$.

-Finally, by considering the lower bound of $\alpha$, it is also possible to upper bound the biggest eigenvalue of any witness. \begin{theorem} \cite{muller_rigat_certifying_2025} Let $W_{\chi}$ be a $\text{SN}=\chi$ witness in $\mathbb{C}^{N}\otimes\mathbb{C}^{M}$ with maximal eigenvalue $\lambda_{\max}$.
+Finally, by considering the lower bound of $\alpha_{-}$, it is also possible to upper bound the biggest eigenvalue of any witness. \begin{theorem} Let $W_{\chi}$ be a $\text{SN}=\chi$ witness in $\mathbb{C}^{N}\otimes\mathbb{C}^{M}$ with maximal eigenvalue $\lambda_{\max}$.
 Then, the following relation is fulfilled: